 Chennai the heartland of Tamil Nadu has a rich cultural history and it balances its heritage and modern lifestyle.
 Although it is famous for its towering skyscrapers which offer a scenic vista along the coast, the heart of Chennai still remains in the multitude of old temples and churches.
 So if you are planning to visit Chennai, I am sure you’re going to love the city as it has a plethora of dimensions that one can explore.
 Also, Marina Beach makes Chennai home to the second largest beach in the world.

 The city of Nizams, Hyderabad has a peculiar charm of its own.
 When visiting Hyderabad, one can explore the lanes of the city by encountering the chai shops and spice merchants.
-Apart from this, you would also love the Islamic India’s architecture and yes don’t miss out the iconic landmark and oldest mosque in Hyderabad i.e., Charminar and the Golconda Fort from where you can get a bird’s eye view of the other magnificent buildings of the city.
+Apart from this, you would also love the Islamic India’s architecture and yes don’t miss out on the iconic landmark and oldest mosque in Hyderabad i.e., Charminar and the Golconda Fort from where you can get a bird’s eye view of the other magnificent buildings of the city.
 Other than these, the city of Nizams is also famous for food and the must-try popular dish is the Hyderabadi Biryani.

 Coorg is a nature’s paradise in the state of Karnataka.
 Ever tried waterfall rappelling?
 If not, now is the time where you can relish an exciting challenge by rappelling through the waterfalls and cascading from a height to get a lifetime experience at Chelavara.
 Also if you happen to visit Coorg with family then visit the Golden Temple, Talakaveri Temple and watch sunrise and sunset at the Raja’s Seat.

 Madurai is home to the most charming and important temple in South India, the Meenakshi Temple.
 If you only want to see one south Indian temple, this temple should be it!
-The city of Madurai is more than 4,000 years old and has remained a major centre for Tamil culture and learnings.
+The city of Madurai is more than 4,000 years old and has remained a major center for Tamil culture and learnings.
 The old traditional part of the city is fascinating to explore on foot.
 These days, Madurai attracts pilgrims and tourists in equal numbers from all over the world.

 Travel Place India Provide depth details of all the tourist place in India, you can get information of timing, entry fees, Transportation of every place you want to Visit.